pakoito/FunctionalAndroidReference/liblogic/src/main/kotlin/com/pacoworks/dereference/features/list/README.md

 # List

-Rotation is an example of an infinite list in reactive style
+List is an example of add and delete operations in a list, where delete requires entering and exiting an edit mode

 ## Model